FalkorDB/migrate-neo-falkor/README.md

 This will:
 - Export the current Neo4j graph to `data/neo4j_data/`
-- Create a FalkorDB by Creating nodes, relationships, properties, and constraints (using [LOAD CSV](https://docs.falkordb.com/cypher/load_csv.html))
+- Create a FalkorDB by creating nodes, relationships, properties, and constraints (using [LOAD CSV](https://docs.falkordb.com/cypher/load_csv.html))
 - Validate that the graphs are equivalent

-## 💡 Please Notice
+## Adapting to your Use Case

 These scripts are tailored to work with the sample data provided in `data/sample_data/` and serve primarily as a **reference implementation**.
 If you wish to use them with your own Neo4j graph, you will need to **adapt the scripts in the `migrate/` folder** to fit your graph's ontology, such as node labels, relationship types, and property names.
 See [Editing the Scripts](#-editing-the-scripts-to-your-use-case)

 ---

-## ⏳ Transformations
+## Handling Temporal Data

 FalkorDB **does not** support Neo4j's [temporal types](https://neo4j.com/docs/cypher-manual/current/values-and-types/temporal/) such as `date`, `datetime`, `localdatetime`, etc.
 Instead, FalkorDB expects **timestamps as numbers** — typically **UNIX time** in **microseconds** (or sometimes milliseconds).